Fire Protection, Emergency Medical Services and Rescue

 Final Report on Fatal Fire at 30 Dowling Circle, January 19, 2011

 This is the final report (PDF) on the apartment fire where Volunteer Firefighter Mark Falkenhan sustained fatal injuries.
 The report was written by a Line of Duty Death Investigation Team comprised of departmental members, including representatives of the local firefighters' union and the Baltimore County Volunteer Firemen's Association.
-The Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) Fire Research Laboratory conducted an analysis of the incident at 30 Dowling Circle and prepared a video of their findings.
+The Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) Fire Research Laboratory conducted an analysis of the incident at 30 Dowling Circle.

 "Who We Are, What We Do," A Slide Presentation About the Fire Department